jdantonio/devbootcamp-2013-presentation/what-ive-learned-presentation-notes.md

 He continued: "Dennis knows that on his best day he can't keep up with you when you're hungover from partying all night.
 So instead of competing with you Dennis does what he can to *support* you.
 Dennis takes every crap job that you think is below you does it happily so you can concentrate on the harder job.
 Dennis makes sure to refer people to you when he knows you can answer their questions better.
 Dennis doesn't try to compete with you because he knows he can't.
 Dennis consistently does what's best for the team and doesn't complain about it."

-"You, on the other hand," he continued (still at very high volume) "bith and whine and moan all the time.
+"You, on the other hand," he continued (still at very high volume) "bitch and whine and moan all the time.
 For all your talent you're never happy.
 You stay out all night whenever we're about to get underway and navigate us out of the harbor hungover and barely able to open your eyes and we let you do it *because you are that good*.
 But don't ever confuse being *good* with reaching your potential.
 Dennis consistently gives 100% day in and day out.
 You?
 I have no idea what 100% from you looks like because I've never seen it."

 *"You may be 10-times the Quartermaster Dennis is but he's twice the sailor you are.
 And he's twice the sailor you'll ever be if you don't pull your head out of your ass."*